JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/Archive-Old-Plan/PHASE-6-DECISION-DOCUMENT.md

 **What It Is:**
 - Bash script wraps `goose` CLI
-- Prompts user → Calls Privacy Guard → Passes masked text to Goose CLI
+- Prompts user → Calls Privacy Guard → Passes masked text to goose CLI

 **Pros:**
 - ✅ Works immediately (1 day to build)